GoogleChrome/developer.chrome.com/site/en/blog/google-summer-of-code-and-chrome-extensions/index.md

 For this larger task, we decided that we needed an automated script in the samples repo to traverse the repository and generate a JSON file containing a list of extension samples and the APIs they use.
 The developer.chrome.com documentation repo now uses this file to build a page.

-I first considered using Babel to analyze the sample code's [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and identify its used APIs.
+I first considered using Babel to analyze the sample code's [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and identify the APIs it used.
 After sharing this idea with my mentor, I discovered they had previously worked on something similar, confirming this approach's feasibility.
 After I completed the code, my mentor and other members of his team provided valuable suggestions including paying attention to code segmentation, standardizing code style, and documenting functions properly.

 After several big and small reviews, the code was successfully merged.
-You can find the whole thread on [GitHub](https://github.com/GoogleChrome/developer.chrome.com/pull/7029), and the live page is available [here](/docs/extensions/samples).
+You can find the whole thread on [GitHub](https://github.com/GoogleChrome/developer.chrome.com/pull/7029), or [view the live page](/docs/extensions/samples).

 ## Wrapping Up

 If you ask me what GSoC has brought me: first of all, of course, is understanding the knowledge related to browser extension APIs.
 By reading the documentation and writing new samples, I gained a detailed understanding of various browser extension APIs.

-Additionally, I have acquired many skills I had little exposure to before being accepted for GSoC, such as following a comprehensive code review process and creating PRDs.
-I have also started using GitHub actions to automate workflows and learned how to use Babel to traverse all extension samples and track the APIs used.
+Additionally, I have acquired many skills I had little exposure to before being accepted for GSoC, such as following a comprehensive code review process and creating a [product requirements doc](https://en.wikipedia.org/wiki/Product_requirements_document) (PRD).
+I've also started using GitHub actions to automate workflows and learned how to use Babel to traverse all extension samples and track the APIs used.
 Moreover, I had my first experience with the Nunjucks template engine.
-These abilities are essential for programming, and I am delighted that I learned them in advance.
+These abilities are essential for programming, and I am delighted that I learned them.
 Participating in open-source communities brings me joy.

 This summer has given me many indelible memories.
 Coding makes me highly content.
 I have encountered patient mentors who guided me and taught me interesting knowledge, enriching my experience.